Treating advanced ovarian cancer

 - The treatment you have already had

 You will probably be able to have chemotherapy even if you already had some at an earlier stage in your illness.
 If carboplatin chemotherapy worked well for you before, your doctor may suggest giving you some more.
 Other drugs your doctor may suggest include paclitaxel (Taxol), liposomal doxorubicin, gemcitabine, cisplatin or topotecan.
+These links take you to information about the individual drugs.

 There is more information about chemotherapy in the section on chemotherapy for ovarian cancer.
-The links above for each drug take you to a page on that drug's particular side effects.

 Occasionally, doctors suggest radiotherapy for advanced ovarian cancer.
 Radiotherapy can shrink tumours and reduce symptoms.
 But there is a maximum total dose of radiotherapy you can have to any part of the body.
 So if you had radiotherapy to your abdomen after your initial surgery, radiotherapy may not be an option for you now.
 Doctors also use radiotherapy to treat ovarian cancer that has spread to another organ in the body.
 So you may be able to have it if you haven't had radiotherapy to that part of the body before.